opf/openproject/docs/bim-guide/revit-add-in/README.md

-To open a BIM Issue (BCF) and restore the viewpoint you have to navigate to the BCF Module and just click on the BIM Issue you want to open.
+To open a BIM Issue and restore the viewpoint you have to navigate to the BCF Module and just click on the BIM Issue you want to open.
 The behavior of working with the issues is almost the same like in OpenProject.

 ![OpenProject BIM - Issues](OpenProject_BIM_Issues.png)

-@Valentin: Hier noch n bisschen drauf eingehen, dass die Bedienung genauso ist wie beim BCF Management (mit Link), die wenigen Unterschiede:
+The handling of BIM Issues within Revit is similar to OpenProject BIM.
+There are only a few changes to the browser based version:

-* dass dem IFC Veiwer wird Revit verwendet wird
+- **Model Viewer**: To show a BIM Issue OpenProject BIM will use your Revit Model instead of the OpenProject BIM Model Viewer.
-* weniger Platz ==> reduzierte Ansicht
+- **Reduced View**: OpenProject BIM is now used in a smaller window.
+That's why you are currently using a reduced view.
-* dass ein paar wenige Bedienelemente des Browsers fehlen, die man evtl. gewohnt ist (zurück button)
+- **Missing Browser Toolbar**: The Browser Toolbar is missing, so you might miss some common user actions (e.g. jump to previous page)